xopto/pyxopto/docs/source/installation.rst

 package into the Python search path.
 This can be conveniently accomplished through setting the :code:`PYTHONPATH` environment variable.

-On Linux operating system use:
+On Linux operating systems use:

 .. code-block:: bash